DrDowellsHead/Ping-Pong/README.md

 ***Space Bar - to skip an action at a certain step of the game in step-by-step mode.***

+***After starting the program, it goes to wait for correct input, i.e. one of the players must move their rocket, or miss a move.
+After that, drawing occurs, and the program goes back to waiting for input.
+And so the game continues until the game is finished.***

 * ***Graphics***

 ***The field is a 80 x 25-symbol rectangle.***